tomaskovacik/ParkingSensorsMonitor/README.md

 This library requires pin with external interrupt (INTx), also TIMER2 is used for timing of pulses, timer ticks at 0.5us and compare ISR is fired every ten ticks, so precision is 5us.
 But any timer can be used if changed in code and configured correctly.

-When the library receives all 32bits of data calling available() function will return true, and data can then be read by calling on of this functions:
+When the library receives all 32bits of data then calling available() function will return true, and data can then be read by calling functions:

- - read(), this function also clear internal attribute indication that new data are available or
+ - getDistance(sensor)
- - getDistance(sensor) or getDistanceInMeters(sensor),this function will return only data for specified sensor.
+ - getDistanceInMeters(sensor),this function will return only data for specified sensor.

-Using read() function does not require calling clearNewData() function,  which clear internal attribute about received new data.
-On the other side, using getDistance(sensor) or getDistanceInMeters(sensor) require to call  clearNewData() after reading data.
+Calling clearNewData() after reading data clear internal attribute which is set when all data are received.

 #How to connect